 Understanding the process and common questions

 Time to update your tired driveway?
 Trying to match the pathways around your home?
-Create a beautiful and seamless finish with Stylepave Resurfacing.
+Create a beautiful and seamless finish with Stylepave Overlays.
 With a variety of colours to choose from, select a design or pattern to match in with your home exterior.
 Transform the look of your home and create a great first impression for everyone who visits.
-Our Stylepave Resurfacing product is a high-strength, cement-based spray-on mortar that is affordable and low maintenance.
+Our Stylepave Overlays product is a high-strength, cement-based spray-on mortar that is affordable and low maintenance.
 It is a great option for driveway renovations, pathway updates and refreshing pool surrounds.

 How do you know if your driveway can be resurfaced?